fastapi/typer/docs/contributing.md

 If you create a Python file that imports and uses Typer, and run it with the Python from your local environment, it will use your local Typer source code.

-And if you update that local Typer source code, as it is installed with `--symlink`, when you run that Python file again, it will use the fresh version of Typer you just edited.
+And if you update that local Typer source code, as it is installed with `--symlink` (or `--pth-file` on Windows), when you run that Python file again, it will use the fresh version of Typer you just edited.

 That way, you don't have to "install" your local version to be able to test every change.